211110CHINTAN/OOPS-MINI-PROJECT/README.md

 About Project

-Hospital Management System is based on a concept of recording patient records and their diagnosis information.
-Before stepping into the main system a user has to pass through a login system to get access, then only the user can add a new patient record, diagnosis information and check the full history of the patient.
-This mini project contains limited features, but the essential one.
+1-Hospital Management System is based on a concept of recording patient records and their diagnosis information.

+2-This program is open to all hospital users without the need for login information in this program.

+3-The system user can select the category in which they specialize by simply entering a series of numeric keys.

+4-This mini project contains limited features, but the essential one.

-Talking about the features of the Hospital Management System, after logging in as a user he/she can add new patient records, diagnosis information, check patient information, and view information about the hospital.
-To delete a record, the user has to delete the file from the project folder as this project focuses on adding and retrieving files.
-While adding a patient record, he/she has to provide the details which includes the name of the patient, address, contact number, age, sex, blood group, disease name and patient id number.
-Similarly, in adding diagnosis information of a particular patient then he/she has to select the respective patient’s file and provide symptoms, Diagnosis, ask admission, and ward type.
-The user can view patients history easily as which displays each and every detail of the patient.
+5-Talking about the features of the Hospital Management System, after logging in as a user he/she can add new patient records, diagnosis information, check patient information, and view information about the hospital.

+6-To delete a record, the user has to delete the file from the project folder as this project focuses on adding and retrieving files.

+7-While adding a patient record, he/she has to provide the details which includes the name of the patient, address, contact number, age, sex, blood group, disease name and patient id number.

+8-Similarly, in adding diagnosis information of a particular patient then he/she has to select the respective patient’s file and provide symptoms, Diagnosis, ask admission, and ward type.

+9-The user can view patients history easily as which displays each and every detail of the patient.

 ## UML
 ![WhatsApp Image 2022-12-07 at 11 16 17 PM](https://user-images.githubusercontent.com/119473181/206452110-8ee73965-b543-4e63-811f-410a1818823d.jpeg)
 ### Output